yangcheng99/BC-Dog-Anxiety-Detection-Project/README.md

 # Step 3:
 Input: Images; Output: Images with dog inside.

 Finally, we select those images that have a dog inside with ResNet-50.
 I used pretrained ResNet_50 weights in keras to detect dog from images.
-If the predicted class of ResNet50 on ImageNet falls into the dog breed categories dog detector, we classify the input image as a dog image and keep it.
+If the predicted class of ResNet50 on ImageNet falls into the dog breed categories, the dog detector classify the input image as a dog image and keep it.
 Otherwise, we discard it from our dataset.
 See details in the ipynb file.

 # Model Training(Justin)
 In progress